KenT2/pipresents/README.md

 Copy pp_editor.cfg from the old to new directories.

 The profiles in pipresents-examples will be kept compatible with the latest version of Pi Presents.
-Beware, re-installing these might overwrite profiles you have made.
+Beware, re-installing these will overwrite profiles you have made.
 The example profiles can be updated to be compatible with the updated version of Pi Presents by running them through the editor.

 Requirements